Apprenticeship Levy: what is it and who will it affect?

 The penalties and appeal process for non-payments will be the same as that for income tax.

-How much will the government raise?
+How much has the government raised?

 What happens to my money once it’s been paid?